-Planting and managing a new woodland
+New course title: Planting and managing a woodland

 This one-day course runs from 10.30am – 4.30pm in Stanmer Park, Brighton

-Ever wanted to plant or manage a woodland?
+Ever wanted to plant or manage a young woodland?
 Perhaps you already do and would like a little more advice.

 This course covers designing, planting and managing a regenerative woodland.